MLB Betting Odds, Totals, and Run Lines for the Baseball Games Today

 |Under 9.5 (-110)

-The Minnesota Twins and the Seattle Mariners are going to offer another game that is going to be one of the best of the day.
-If the Mariners win this game, they will win the series, and if Minnesota wins this one, they will be able to tie the series.
+The Seattle Mariners and the Chicago White Sox could be one of the more interesting series of the week.
+These are two teams that could both win their respective division, so expect a good one.

-Minnesota is going to be coming into this one as the favorite at -135 and the over/under is going to be 9.5.
+Chicago will be coming in at -125 on the Moneyline and the over/under is going to be 9.5.

+Seattle is going to start Matt Brash and Chicago will be throwing Vince Velasquez.

 Marlins vs Angels Odds, Run Line, and Total